 If you have just received or planted a tree, congratulations!
 We hope to help answer questions you may have about your tree including when & how to plant and/or care for it.

-How to Plant Your Tree: Visit the Tree Help Guide for step-by-step planting instructions, or this page from our own website for a shorter description.
+How to Plant Your Tree: Visit the Tree Help Guide for step-by-step planting instructions.
 The best time of year to plant is FALL and EARLY SPRING.
 If you are planting in the late Spring (after Earth Day) or Summer, we recommend planting in a pot where you can tend it, and plant in the ground this Fall.
 Also use our Useful Tree Resources for more tips on how to plant your tree and which varieties may be best for you!

 Organize a tree planting event!
 Click here for a guide for suggestions on how to have a successful event that’s fun, builds community and shares the love of nature.